 Read our top tips for choosing curtains and blind fabrics that work beautifully together.

-Why accurate measurements are crucial
+Getting accurate measurements

 There’s no point in going for made-to-measure curtains if your measurements are wrong.
 The fit won’t be right: maybe too short or too long and too much or too little fullness.
 The end look will be underwhelming at best.
 There is no standard size for curtains as each window requires a different length or you may prefer to position above a windowsill or a radiator.
 You can also pool a curtain on the floor for a luxurious finish.

 Eyelet curtain headings are threaded on to a pole through metal rings, with the curtains hanging in deep, uniform folds from the top to the bottom.
 This heading type is very fashionable in modern homes.